-The academy is also involved in fund raising for established charities, chosen and led each year by the school council.
-This is seen as part of children's wider education and during the accounting year money was raised for The British Legion Poppy Appeal, Children in Need, Sports Relief and a Harvest Festival food collection weighing 422 kg which went to the Thurrock Food Bank.
-Profits raised by these activities go entirely to the charities concerned with totals reported to parents after each event and thank you certificates stating amounts donated displayed in school.
+The academy is also involved in fund raising for established professional charities, chosen and led each year by the school council.
+This is seen as part of children's wider education and during the accounting year money was raised for the British Legion Poppy Appeal, Children in Need, Comic Relief and a Harvest Festival food collection which went to the Thurrock Food Bank.

+Monies raised by these activities go entirely to the charities concerned with totals reported to parents after each event and thank you certificates stating amounts donated displayed in school.